marco-a-rodriguez/Measurement-Error-Models/README.md

 * _Are called by R program MEM_empirical_data.r_

 MEMsims.stan
-* _Stan code to generate results of the section "Results: Performance of estimators in simulated scenarios" in ms "Measurement error models reveal the scale of consumer movements along an isoscape gradient"_
+* _Stan code to generate results of the section "Results: Performance of estimators in simulated scenarios" in "Measurement error models reveal the scale of consumer movements along an isoscape gradient"_
 * _Is called by R program MEM_simulated_data.r_